wazuh/wazuh-documentation/source/quickstart.rst

 This Quickstart only requires you to run the unattended script which quickly installs all the :ref:`Wazuh central components <components>` on the same host.
 These central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.

-Alternatively, you can install each component on the same server, one by one, or on different servers as a distributed deployment, depending on the environment needs.
+Alternatively, you can install each component on the same server, one by one, or on different servers as a distributed deployment for scalability and high availability, depending on the environment needs.
 Check our :ref:`Installation guide <installation_guide>` to learn more about these deployment alternatives.

 Community and support